 And then there’s Faye Kellerman’s Sanctuary.
 In one plot thread of this novel, LAPD Detective Peter Decker and his police partner, Marge Dunn, investigate a strange disappearance.
 Wealthy Los Angeles jewel dealer Arik Yalom and his family have disappeared.
 Later, the Yalom parents are found dead, and their two teenage sons are suspected.
 But they’re still missing.
 So, Decker and Dunn follow leads through Los Angeles’ diamond district, all the way to South Africa, and eventually to Israel, the Yalom family’s original home.
 Along the way, readers learn something about the diamond industry and its worldwide reach.

 Diamonds and other jewels really do have a fascination for a lot of people.
 So, it shouldn’t be surprising that we see that industry showing up in crime fiction.
 These are just a few examples.
 Your turn.

-*NOTE: The title of this post is a line from Paul Simon’s At the Zoo.
+*NOTE: The title of this post is a line from John Barry and Don Black’s Diamonds Are Forever.